Chances are … you’ve seen the stats:

 Beware the email marketing myths

-Every business is distinctive, so how can there only one right way of doing email marketing?
+Every business is distinctive, so how can there be only one right way of doing email marketing?
 Simply put: there can’t.
 Your strategy should be based on your audience, your message, your personality, and your past successes.

 Does this mean that you should never follow best practices?